What are Policies in Health and Social Care

 • Policies are designed to maintain and improve the quality of care by implementing evidence-based practices and standardised procedures.

-• They play a crucial role in safeguarding vulnerable individuals by outlining protocols for identifying and responding to abuse or neglect.
+• They play an important role in safeguarding vulnerable individuals by outlining protocols for identifying and responding to abuse or neglect.

 Equity and Inclusivity: